10 million people have hearing loss in France today.

+10 million people have hearing loss in France today.**

 With the “For Research” program, Fondation Pour l’Audition aims to accelerate breakthroughs in hearing health by encouraging research and scientific innovation:

 - By supporting French research laboratories in the field of hearing health through calls for projects, scientific prizes and open requests,

 - By sponsoring the creation of the Hearing Institute in Paris, the first multidisciplinary hearing science research center, bringing together the world’s best scientific and medical teams to advance research and develop new solutions.

-To achieve these goals, Fondation Pour l’Audition draws on the expertise of an international scientific committee, which meets several times a year.
+To carry out these different tasks, the Fondation Pour l'Audition relies on an international scientific council that meets several times a year.

 This council reviews the strategic scientific orientations, identifies the best research projects in otology and audiology received in the framework of the annual calls for projects and gives its opinion on the scientific projects led by the Fondation Pour l'Audition team.

 Each year, it proposes to the Board of Directors the research projects and the young researchers, clinicians and students to be financed.
 It is chaired by Professor Karen Avraham (Israel) and is composed of :

 - Dr Bastian Epp (Denmark),